IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 Error | Cause | Resolution
  -- |-- |--
 Response code received from the HTTP request from the endpoint is not successful | Invalid URL in the Integration Object | Double check the URL that all of the components are entered correctly.
 Make sure there are no accidental spaces at the beginning or the end in event of a copy/paste.
-PKSync error| Certificate error | Confirm the certificate is configured correctly
+404: Not Found | Flow is not Running | Make sure the flow is Running before starting the cron tasks PKSync error| Certificate error | Confirm the certificate is configured correctly

 #### Message Reprocessing